First World Congress of Jewish Women

 The First World Congress of Jewish Women was held in Vienna, Austria, from 6 to 11 May 1923.
 It brought together some 200 delegates from over 20 countries.
 Zionism was a prominent topic, while emigration to Palestine for Jewish refugees was discussed and strongly supported.

 Background

 Interest in international activities grew out of the National Council of Jewish Women (NCJW) which was established in the United States at the end of the 19th century.
-It was followed by Jewish women's organizations in England and Germany.
+It was followed by Jewish women's organizations in England and Germany and the foundation of the International Council of Jewish Women.
 There was renewed interest after the end of World War I when delegates of the NCJW were sent to Europe to investigate the situation there.
 It was therefore decided to bring together Jewish women from many different countries to a conference in May 1923 where they could "consider problems created by the war and lay constructive plans for working together".

 Conference

 Supported by the Council of Jewish Women, local preparations for the congress were ensured above all by Anitta Müller-Cohen.